zachMahan64/bear-lang/README.md

 bearc --help          # to see CLI usage
 ```
 #### Tooling
-- [Syntax highlighting is availible for Neovim/Vim](/tools/nvim-vim-syntax-highlighting/README.md), which consists of two config files included in this repo.
+- [A Neovim plugin is availible](https://github.com/bear-language/bear.nvim), which easily be used in Vim as well.
-- [A VSCode extension is availible, which includes syntax highlighting](https://github.com/zachMahan64/bear-vscode).
+- [A VSCode extension is availible](https://github.com/bear-language/bear-vscode), which includes syntax highlighting.
 Right now, local install is required, directions are in the linked repo.
 - More to come in the future

 #### Preview